 STANDARD RESPONSE PROTOCOL

-If an emergency happens at a school or an office, there usually is not much time to warn students, employees and guests about what is happening or what to do.
+If an emergency happens at a school or a district office, there usually is not much time to warn students, employees and guests about what is happening or what to do.
 That is why the Cañon City School District (CCSD) has implemented the Standard Response Protocol (SRP) at all of its facilities.

 About I Love U Guys & SRP (3 minutes)